Philadelphis Phillies at Miami Marlins game preview

 BOTTOM LINE

-The Marlins are 19-42 against teams from the NL East.
-Miami has hit 107 home runs this season, the lowest total in the MLB.
+The Marlins are 19-43 against the rest of their division.
+Miami has hit 108 home runs this season, the lowest total in the majors.
 Brian Anderson leads them with 20, averaging one every 23 at-bats.

-The Phillies are 26-27 against NL East Division opponents.
-Philadelphia has hit 159 home runs as a team this season.
-Rhys Hoskins leads them with 24, averaging one every 18.5 at-bats.
+The Phillies have gone 27-27 against division opponents.
+Philadelphia has slugged .420 this season.
+Scott Kingery leads the team with a .500 slugging percentage, including 47 extra-base hits and 15 home runs.
+The Phillies won the last meeting 9-3.
+Zach Eflin earned his eighth victory and Corey Dickerson went 4-for-5 with two doubles and five RBIs for Philadelphia.
+Jordan Yamamoto took his fifth loss for Miami.

 TOP PERFORMERS

-Anderson leads the Marlins with 54 extra base hits and is slugging .468.
-Jon Berti is 8-for-34 with a double, three home runs and three RBIs over the last 10 games for Miami.
+Brian Anderson leads the Marlins with 20 home runs and is slugging .468.
+Jon Berti is 8-for-35 with a double, three home runs and four RBIs over the last 10 games for Miami.

-Hoskins leads the Phillies with 53 extra base hits and has 71 RBIs.
+Rhys Hoskins leads the Phillies with 53 extra base hits and has 71 RBIs.
 J.T.
-Realmuto is 14-for-39 with six doubles, four home runs and 10 RBIs over the last 10 games for Philadelphia.
+Realmuto is 12-for-40 with six doubles, four home runs and 11 RBIs over the last 10 games for Philadelphia.

 LAST 10 GAMES